-This is the first book in The McGann saga.
-The story begins in 1769 when young Harry McGann, an excellent seaman engaging in smuggling along with his village, gets into a fight with the squire’s son (a very arrogant young man) while trying to save the man’s daughter from a fall.
-Harry is told to get out of town for a while and he goes to sea, bound for New York.
+July is Patriotic Historical Romances month when I feature stories from America’s past when the country’s future was at risk.
+This first one is book one in The McGann saga.
+The story begins in 1769 when young Harry McGann, an excellent seaman engaged in smuggling along with his village, gets into a fight with the squire’s son (a very arrogant young man) while trying to save the man’s daughter from a fall.
+Harry is told to get out of town for awhile and he goes to sea, bound for New York.
 That was a terrible experience but just before he left, he met Elizabeth Bartlett, the daughter of a wealthy New York merchant.
 He vows to return, well dressed and with coin in his pocket.

-It’s an engaging tale well told (though the wealth of typos need to be corrected) with some exciting battles at sea.
+It’s an engaging tale well told with some exciting battles at sea.
 Harry is a flawed but loveable hero and Elizabeth, though constant in her affection for him, also makes some bad decisions.
 Still, all comes right in the end and we are given a glimpse of America’s early naval ventures.